mdapena/Angular-Project-Structure/README.md

 ## Considerations

 Please keep in mind that this concept is in its early stages of execution and design; any suggestions or comments are welcome.
+Feel free to design your own structure if these are not suitable.